wydevices/wydevices/packages/utils/README.txt

 that are usefull in wyboxes and are not included in default firmware

-There is a script to build the final package that will do all the work for you, you only have to edit 'commands.conf' file and put there the commands that you want to include.
+There is a script to build the final package that will do all the work for you, you only have to edit 'build.config' file and put there the commands that you want to include.

 All scripts developed by wydev community should go on the